Media Browser View

 Any non-media files in the same location as the media will also be shown, either as a summary on a special tile in the thumbnail grid or as an alternative [non-media file list](/using-the-app-core-features/markdown/non-media-files.md) providing columns with details about the files.

-To switch between the different browser views you click on the three buttons at the left-hand end of the bar at the top of the browser window - in the example below the grid view button is selected:
+To switch between the different browser views you click on the three buttons at the left-hand end of the bar at the top of the browser window - in the example below the grid view button is selected (the other two buttons select list view and non-media file list view respectively):

 Note that the width of the media browser panel can be adjusted by clicking and dragging on the vertical line separating it from the panel to the left or right.

-The rest of the media browser top bar contains additional buttons for selecting other functions as well as a summary of the currently selected media and it's path:
+The rest of the media browser top bar contains additional buttons for selecting other functions as well as a summary of the currently selected media and it's path - these are covered in the following sections of this manual:

 Note that in Nara media files or clips are called 'sequences'.
 This refers to the fact the the clip is made up of a sequence of frames.
 Some clips are actual frame sequences, for example EXR or PNG sequences, whereas some are movie files where the frame sequence is contained inside a single file such as QuickTime or MXF.